-- \$121 billion for 150,000 troops in FY2011; - \$69 billion for 65,000 troops in FY2012; - \$40 billion a year for 30,000 in FY2013; and - \$25 billion a year from FY2014 on.
-29
+- \$83 billion for 100,000 troops in FY2013;

+- \$54 billion for 65,000 troops in FY2014;

+- \$37 billion a year for 45,000 in FY2015; and

+- \$33 billion a year from FY2015 on.

-CBO's projections are considerably below DOD's estimates of \$159 billion in FY2011 for about the same troop strength as has been true for previous CBO estimates as well.30 The differences may stem partly from CBO's inability to capture programmatic decisions like increasing funding to train and expand the size of the Afghan security forces, and partly from CBO's practice of extrapolating from current costs rather than DOD's practice of estimating each year separately.
-There is some evidence in recently reported obligations that DOD's war requests may be overstated.31
+CBO's projections have generally been considerably below DOD's estimates for similar troop strength.
+The differences may stem partly from CBO's inability to capture programmatic decisions like increasing funding to train and expand the size of the Afghan security forces, and partly from CBO's practice of extrapolating from current costs rather than DOD's practice of estimating each year separately.
+There is some evidence in recently reported obligations that DOD's war requests may be overstated.